RoboCupatHomeSim/interactive-cleanup-unity/README.md

 3. Click the Play button at the top of the Unity editor.

 ### Execute the Executable file
-1. Copy the "TTS" folder into the "Build" folder.
-2. Double Click the "InteractiveCleanup.exe" in the "Build" folder.
+1. Double Click the "InteractiveCleanup.exe" in the "Build" folder.

 ## Data generation mode
 Please see [wiki page](https://github.com/RoboCupatHomeSim/interactive-cleanup-unity/wiki) for more details.